AskiiXu/mbd-bidw/README.md

 **(Optional) Dremio**

 We will illustrate the connectivity against a pool of resources.
-It requires docker.
 It can be downloaded from this [link](https://www.dremio.com).
-Dremio server requires Java to work.
-Then:
+One of the options is using [docker](https://www.docker.com).
+Therefore it requires to install first docker and the download the docker file.

 **(Optional) Atom**